Living as a small cell lung cancer survivor

 For some people with lung cancer, treatment may remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
-(When cancer comes back after treatment, it is called recurrence.)
-This is a very common concern in people who have had cancer.
+This is very common if you’ve had cancer.

-For some other people, the lung cancer may never go away completely.
-You may get regular treatments with chemotherapy, radiation therapy, or other therapies to help keep the cancer in check.
-Learning to live with cancer as more of a chronic disease can be difficult and very stressful.
-It has its own type of uncertainty.
-Our document When Cancer Doesn’t Go Away talks more about this.
+For other people, the lung cancer may never go away completely.
+Some people may get regular treatments with chemotherapy, radiation therapy, or other therapies to try to keep the cancer in check for as long as possible.
+Learning to live with cancer that does not go away can be difficult and very stressful.

-During and after treatment, your doctors will want to watch you closely.
-It is very important to keep all follow-up appointments.
-During these visits, your doctors will ask about symptoms, do physical exams, and may order blood tests or imaging tests such as CT scans or x-rays.
+If you have completed treatment, your doctors will still want to watch you closely.
+It’s very important to go to all of your follow-up appointments.
+During these visits, your doctors will ask if you are having any problems and may do exams and lab tests or imaging tests to look for signs of cancer or treatment side effects.

 In people with no signs of cancer remaining, many doctors recommend follow-up visits (which may include CT scans and blood tests) about every 3 months for the first couple of years after treatment, about every 6 months for the next several years, then at least yearly after 5 years.
 Some doctors may advise different follow-up schedules.

 Ask your doctor for a survivorship care plan

 Talk with your doctor about developing a survivorship care plan for you.
 This plan might include: